 Witnessing Totality in Casper, Wyoming

 In all honesty, I was quite hesitant to photograph what was to be known as The Great American Eclipse.
-(Add a description of the eclipse and how rare it is.)
 With news channels predicting apocalyptic style traffic, gas stations and grocery stores running out of supplies and hotel rooms being completely sold out years in advance, I started to question how enjoyable the actual experience would be.
 As a photographer, sometimes capturing an image can take away from the moment itself, and sometimes, it can enhance it.
 Fortunately, after vehicle breakdowns, satellite internet malfunctions, unexpected weather conditions and countless hours of preparation it all ended in tears of joy, beautiful photographs, new friends and a truly unforgettable moment in our lives.

 The video below is the first of a three-part documentary series in collaboration with GMC and The Matador Network.
 Each video will capture a unique part of my story and share a little more insight into my passion for photography and my desire to constantly push myself and the boundaries of my craft.